tableau/connector-plugin-sdk/docs/tdvt.md

 LogicalQueryFormat = dbo

 #You can add a new logical config here and use it above.
-These are example attributes, you wouldn't set them all since some are mutually exclusive.
+These are example attributes; you wouldn't set them all since some are mutually exclusive.

 [LogicalConfig]
 Name = my_logical_query